Tejaswi-Goel/272_EXTRA_ASSIGNMENT/Readme.txt

-The link for the assignment USGS site provides the downloadable CSV files having data of Earthquakes happened in the past 5min or 1 day or 1 week or 1 month or years.
+The USGS site provides the downloadable CSV files having data of Earthquakes happened in the past 5min or 1 day or 1 week or 1 month or years.
 Tasks done in this project:

 Downloading the csv file from USGS website to give details on past 7    days Earthquake worldwide.